Jennifer Esposito Explains Her Bradley Cooper & Lady Gaga 'Ha' Comment

 "To find that people are making judgement calls about me, or them… is really psychotic," she added.

-The actress saved her most intense vitriol for some tabloid journalists who she says willfully misrepresented critical remarks she made about an unnamed ex in her 2014 memoir Jennifer's Way, which mainly focused on her difficult struggle with celiac disease.
+Esposito saved her most intense vitriol for some tabloid journalists who she said willfully misrepresented critical remarks she made about an unnamed ex in her 2014 memoir, Jennifer's Way, which mainly focused on her difficult struggle with Celiac disease.
 To those commenters, Esposito had a very direct message: "F**k you."

-"This is horrible behavior," she shared.
+"This is horrible behavior," she exclaimed.
 "This is why people don't speak up on so many situations."

 Ultimately, the actress said she feels bad for "those people who were involved on the other side of the 'Ha,' because it wasn't at them," referring to Cooper and Gaga.